 For decades, Israel has pioneered LGBTQ rights.

-Since 1963, Israel’s Supreme Court and Knesset (parliament) have secured the protection and equal treatment of the LGBTQ community through court decisions and new legislation.
-Under civil law, Israeli same-sex couples enjoy the same rights as heterosexual couples.
-As such, they are recognized as legal units for spousal benefits, including tax breaks, hospital visitation, inheritance rights, housing aid and litigation.
+Since 1963, the protection and equal treatment of the LGBTQ community has been secured in Israel through court decisions and legislation.
+Under civil law, Israeli same-sex couples enjoy the same rights as heterosexual couples and are recognized as legal units for spousal, tax and other benefits.

-In 1992, the Knesset legally enshrined workplace protection for members of the gay and lesbian community, amending the Equal Employment Opportunity Act to ban discrimination on the basis of sexual orientation.
-Today, discrimination in recruitment, placement or promotion based on sexual orientation is illegal—and laws against discrimination are strictly enforced.
+In 1992, the Knesset legally enshrined workplace protection for members of the gay and lesbian community and banned discrimination on the basis of sexual orientation.

-In 2013, the first openly transgender woman enlisted in Israel’s military.
-As of 2014, the Israeli military ensures any enlisted soldier wishing to transition is eligible for army-funded therapy, hormone replacement treatment and gender affirmation surgery.
+As of 2014, the Israeli military ensures any enlisted soldier wishing to transition is eligible for army funded therapy, hormone replacement treatment and gender affirmation surgery.

-Members of Israel’s LGBTQ community are leaders in Israeli government and society.
+Members of Israel’s LGBTQ community are leaders throughout society.

-Israel has a number of openly LGBTQ musicians and celebrities, including the famous 1998 Eurovision winner Dana International.
-Twenty years ago, Dana was the first transgender performer to enter the prestigious European singing competition.
+Israel has a number of renowned openly LGBTQ musicians and celebrities, including the 1998 Eurovision winner Dana International, who was the first transgender performer to enter the prestigious European singing competition.